 Freedom to Publish - The right to publish and distribute views on campus, either personally or through the student press, free from censorship but subject to the law, standards of responsible journalism and the reasonable requirements of good taste.
+Publications that constitute harassment, a threat or hate speech are not allowed.

-Freedom of Speech - The right to express themselves on any subject, without hindrance or fear of reprisal, subject to the laws of defamation and to the reasonable requirements of discipline, except where the exercise of such rights interferes with the rights of others.
+Freedom of Speech - The right to express themselves on any subject, without hindrance or fear of reprisal, subject to the laws of defamation and to the reasonable requirements of discipline, except where the exercise of such rights interfere with the rights of others.
+Speech that constitutes harassment, a threat or hate speech is not allowed.